snowplow/marketing-attribution-accelerator/content/modeling/modeling_4.md

 ```
 python main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01' --attribution_model shapley
 ```
 The output of the fractribution analysis will be built into the schema specified in your connection parameters.
-The table will be called report_table.
+There are three tables that will be created are:
+- `snowplow_fractribution_report_table`: The main output table that shows conversions, revenue, spend and ROAS per channel.
+- `snowplow_fractribution_channel_attribution`: The conversion and revenue attribution per channel (used to create the report table).
+- `snowplow_fractribution_path_summary_with_channels`: An intermediate table that shows, for each unique path, a summary of conversions, non conversions and revenue, as well as which channels were assigned a contribution.

 {{% /tab %}}
 {{</tabs >}}